caiostringari/deepwaves/README.md

 **Black Sea (200k)** | [![](badges/google_drive_badge.svg)](https://drive.google.com/file/d/1hh6tMpfEXHNWJm0OQp_d_RMZyeQS55yq/view?usp=sharing) | - |
 **La Jument 2019 (100k)** | **Upcoming** | - |

-**Note:** The models described in the paper and in this documentation were trained using the 20k Dataset.

 ## 3. Training

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1b7h90t3EJx91UTyzCQq8YSyTYzW_lJnZ?usp=sharing) **|** [![Jupyter Notebook](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](notebook/train_wave_breaking_classifier_v2.ipynb)

 **Note**: The training dataset used here is a smaller version (10k) of the published dataset so it can run on Google Colab.
 The 20K dataset takes over 6 hours to train and Google will disconnect your session.

-This scripts loads manually labeled wave image data and classify the images into "breaking" (1) or "no-breaking" (0).

 The data needs to be in a folder which has sub-folders "0" and "1"